Intra-ACP Climate Services and Related Applications (ClimSA) Programme

 - Outcome 5 – Climate-informed decision-making is enhanced and climate services are mainstreamed into policy processes at regional and national levels.

-Through the Intra-ACP ClimSA Caribbean Programme, it is expected that the utilization of climate information, services and applications will be integrated at all levels of decision-making, leading to improved adaptation measures, and allowing the Caribbean region to become more sustainable and resilient to climate variability and climate change.
+Through the CIMH Intra-ACP ClimSA Programme it is anticipated that the utilization of climate information, services and applications will be integrated at all levels of decision-making, leading to improved adaptation measures, and allowing the Caribbean region to become more sustainable and resilient to climate variability and climate change.